rominpate/Digitalization_of_UR5e_Robot/README.md

 Directory Structure
 The repository is organized into three main folders:

-1. Report
+1. Report:
 This folder contains the project report in the form of a PDF document.

-2. Presentation
+2. Presentation:
 This folder contains the presentation slides in the form of a PDF document.

-3. Implementation
+3. Implementation:
 This folder contains the implementation files for the project.
 The files included are as follows:

 I. AAS_Universal_Robot_UR5e.aasx: This file contains the Asset Administration Shell (AAS) for the Universal Robot UR5e.